 Many garden plants benefit from pruning, but it’s important to prune at the right time of year, in the right way.
-Many plants should be pruned in the winter months, while they’re dormant.
-Pruning in winter encourages flowers and fruit, can encourage a good shape, promotes strong growth and helps to stop disease taking hold.
+Winter pruning takes place in winter, when plants are dormant.

 Group 3 clematis

-These vigorous climbers need pruning twice a year, in December and again in summer, to keep them in check and promote flowering.
+Wisteria should be pruned twice a year, in December and again in summer, to keep it in check and promote flowering.
 In winter, prune all sideshoots back to three or four buds.
 Then after summer flowering, cut back all whippy shoots to 30cm.

 Apple and pear trees